Gguinet/semisupervised-alignment/README.md

 </p>

 For every input sample, the discriminator and the mapping matrix W are trained successively with stochastic gradient updates to respectively minimize ![\mathcal{L}_{W}$ and $\mathcal{L}_{D}](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+%5Cmathcal%7BL%7D_%7BW%7D%24+and+%24%5Cmathcal%7BL%7D_%7BD%7D) .
 Yet, papers [[10]](https://arxiv.org/pdf/1710.04087.pdf) on the subject show that, although innovative, this framework is more useful as a pre-training for the classical model than as a full-fledged algorithm.
-Hence our choice not to explore in more details this avenue.

 ## Multilingual alignment